Speaking more than one language brings a host of benefits and is fun way to explore language with your child.

 Ultimately, speaking multiple languages may increase vocabulary, improve flexibility of mind, promote empathy, and provide cultural opportunities.

-Some parents fear that learning another language causes delays.
+Some parents fear thatb learning another language& causes delays.
 Although children may initially seem to have a smaller vocabulary, in reality, each word counts.
 So, if your child refers to his pet as both "dog" and "perro," for developmental purposes that is really two words.
 There may also be some "mixing" of words in both languages.
 This is all perfectly normal, just as a 3-year-old will likely play with language and mix in "baby words" with his more adult vocabulary, and is just a hurdle on the way to proficiency in both languages.
 Children who know more than one language usually perform as well or better than their peers once they reach school.

 The biggest brain boost you can give your baby is your love and attention.
 Beyond that, reading, music, and language will provide a lot of stimulation for developing infant minds.